1.

 B. Authorship

-Jewish and Christian attribute the authorship of Numbers to Moses.
+Both Jewish and Christian scholars attribute the authorship of Numbers to Moses.
 This is based on passages within the Pentateuch (the first five books of the Bible) that suggest Moses wrote down the laws and events described (Exodus 17:14, 24:4; Numbers 33:2).

 C. Historical Context